richmahn/en_tn/1sa/02/intro.md

 #### Structure and formatting ####

-Many translations set apart extended quotations, prayers, or songs by indenting them.
-The ULB indents words in 2:1-10 because they are the words of a prayer.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with Hannah's poetic prayer in 2:1-10 .

 #### Special concepts in this chapter ####